Skip to content

 Video Management and Filming Coordination:

-· Serve as the team lead on MAM to support Instructional Designers with video selection
+• Serve as the team lead on MAM to support the content team with video selection

 Collaboration and Communication: